 A good contractor website is a lead-generation tool first and a brochure second.
-Its job is to load instantly on a phone, prove you are local and trustworthy, and make calling or requesting a quote effortless.
-The elements that matter are sub-second mobile speed, a clear offer and phone number above the fold, a dedicated page per town and service, real project photos and reviews, and the schema that wins local and AI search.
-Everything that does not serve booking a job is secondary.
+Its job is to load in under a second on a phone, prove you are local and real, and make calling or requesting a quote effortless — nothing else earns its keep.
+The elements that matter are sub-second mobile speed, a phone number and clear offer above the fold, a dedicated page for each town and service, real project photos and reviews, and LocalBusiness and FAQ schema.
+Across four live Built With Dias builds — tree service, dumpster rental, junk removal, and irrigation — every one scores 98 to 100 on Google’s Lighthouse test and loads in under a second.
+The visual style changes by trade; that structure does not.

 Speed and mobile come first